alexmalykh/cmsplugin-css-background/README.rst

 3. Configure the required background CSS styling that will be applied to the element.
 All fields may be left blank if not required, except there must be at least one one of: color or image specified (otherwise there seems little point in adding this plugin!).
+Styling is blank by default so that you need only override the CSS properties required and inherit everything else.

 The CSS style is added to the sekizai 'css' block in the html head as is required by HTML4: